Four Research Areas

-Since approx. 70% of all colonoscopy show no treatment demanding findings
+As up to 80% of all colonoscopy show no treatment demanding findings, our TRIAGE-concept

 Early detection of recurrence

-The overall research has focus on identification, validation and implementation of a blood-based test concept that may detect recurrence early.
+In this area the overall research has focus on identification, validation and implementation of a test for cancer-associated biomarkers in blood that may detect recurrence early.

 Early detection will lead to improved ability to institute renewed curative treatment—hence, improving the overall prognosis significantly.